jk1dd/voluntellme/README.md

 ![Logo of the project](https://c3.staticflickr.com/3/2804/4328074809_0612af691b_o.jpg)

-# Name of the project
+# VolunTellMe

 The VolunTellMe app allows visitors to see the volunteer work happening around them, and be inspired.
 By providing a way to view the many, many places where fellow citizens are working in service, this app is aimed at increasing the drive of everyone to make this a better place to live.

+For the best experience, see the [live application on Heroku](www.google.com).

+On the "Information" tab, users can see resources and information about getting involved.

-A user can search, filter, and sort the table ("Opportunities") to see nearby (or interesting) organizations that have received grant funding from the government.
+On the "Opportunities" tab, a user can search, filter, and sort the table to see nearby (or interesting) organizations that have received grant funding from the government.

-(PENDING) On the "Map" tab, the user can see a visual representation of locations where the service takes place.
+On the "Map" tab, the user can see a visual representation of locations where the service takes place.
+Each InfoWindow contains a link to a Google search using the organization's name.

-(PENDING) On the "Information" tab, users can see resources to get invovled.

-This is the front-end, consuming a Rails API which serves up a static CSV of the location of sites where AmeriCorps members and Senior Corps volunteers served between 2/10/2016 and 2/10/2017.
+This is the front-end, built in React and consuming a Rails API.
+The Rails API serves up a static CSV of the location of sites where AmeriCorps members and Senior Corps volunteers served between 2/10/2016 and 2/10/2017.
 See the wonderful [report](https://data.nationalservice.gov/Grants-and-Grantees/CNCS-State-Profiles-2016-2017-National-Map-of-Prog/wy3d-x64g) for much more information and context.

-Feel free to take a look at the source of the API [here](https://github.com/jk1dd/voluntellme_api), or check out the [live application](www.google.com), which serves up JSON.
+Feel free to take a look at the source of the API [here](https://github.com/jk1dd/voluntellme_api), or check out the [live API application](www.google.com), which serves up JSON.

 ## Installing / Getting started